Get new deals I come across here 🎁

 But what about functionality?

 I have noticed a few differences.
-Sleep scores subjectively seem a few points more accurate.
+Sleep scores subjectively seem more accurate and reflective of how I actually feel.
 The Oura “Moment” feature works again.

 I get to see how much “Restorative Time” I accumulate throughout the day, as well as a graph of my daytime heart rate.
 The new “Explore” tab contains more guided session options.

-I’ve now been using my new Oura Ring for eight months and have noticed a few changes.
+I’ve now been using my new Oura Ring for nearly two years, and as promised, they have made some significant changes.

-The new SPO2 feature works fine, showing both your average oxygen saturation throughout the night and a “breathing regularity” score.
+The new SPO2 feature works as promised, showing both your average oxygen saturation throughout the night and a “breathing regularity” score.
 For any score below optimal, Oura shows which times throughout the night you experienced breathing disturbances.

 The downside, however, is that the battery life drops significantly.
-I now get about three days with SPO2 enabled.
+I now get about three to four days with SPO2 enabled.

 Another observation I must disclose is the sensors at night.
 Sensitive sleepers will certainly see a green and/or red light emanating from the ring at night.
 Even while worn.
 In fact, when my partner couldn’t tell which of her rings was the V2 and which was V3, she simply wore them both and waited to see which hand glowed.